NewNowCool/help-the-ukraine-now/README.md

 Russians: Your government lies to you about Ukraine.
 Please find a way to get the truth from family, friends or news outside of Russia!
 Innocent people and children are being killed!
 Revolt!

-## How to
+## How to does it work?

 Just add the following snippet to your page.
+Every visitor with russian as the browser language will see the popup.
+Clicking anywhere closes it again.

 ```html
 <script src="https://raw.githubusercontent.com/NewNowCool/help-the-ukraine-now/main/helptheukrainenow.js"></script>
 ```

-## If you want to change the message
+## If you want to change the message...

 You can change the title and text like this.